artela-network/artela-docs/docs/develop/get-strarted/sol-hello-world/index.md

 ### 2. Access State Changes of Smart Contract in Aspect

-To integrate the state trace of `Counter` contract with our Aspect, ensuring only even numbers are processed, follow these steps:
+To integrate the state trace of `Counter` contract with your Aspect, follow these steps:

 1. Generate the required state tracing code: